 Indeed, the SET(M) Form is for applying ILR as the partner of a person present and settled.
 Accordingly, SET(M) Form is only for those ILR applicants who have a 30-month limited leave to remain as a partner.
 And cumulatively have completed at least 60-months (5-years) as partners under Appendix FM.

-In fact, the 5-Year period for a spouse visa ILR application starts from:
+In fact, the 5-Year period for a UK spouse visa ILR application starts from the date on which an applicant:

-– the date on which an applicant entered the UK as a Spouse or Civil Partner; or
+- entered the UK as a Spouse or Civil Partner or

-– the date on which an applicant first got leave to remain in the UK as a Spouse or Civil Partner.
-For instance, if an applicant did not enter the UK on a spouse visa but on a fiancé visa then the 5-year ILR period counts from the date on which an applicant got the leave to remain as a partner under Appendix FM
+- first got leave to remain as a Spouse, Civil, Unmarried or Same-Sex Partner.
+For instance, if an applicant enter as a fiancé then the 5-year ILR period counts from the date on which an applicant got the first leave to remain as a spouse or partner under Appendix FM